developersatish/developersatish/README.md

 ### :woman_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- :telescope: I’m working as a Technical Associate and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Technical Specialist and contributing to frontend and backend for building web applications.

 - :zap: In my free time, I solve problems, provide mentorship and read tech articles.